Distance to the Pre-industrial Technological Frontier and Economic Development

 108 Pages Posted: 22 Jan 2012 Last revised: 28 Feb 2018

-This research explores the effects of the geographical distance to the pre-industrial technological frontier on economic development.
-It establishes theoretically and empirically that there exists a persistent non-monotonic effect of distance to the frontier on development.
-In particular, exploiting a novel measure of the travel time to the technological frontier and variations in its location during the pre-industrial era, it establishes a robust persistent U-shaped relation between the distance to the pre-industrial technological frontier and economic development.
-Moreover, it demonstrates that isolation from the frontier has had a positive cumulative effect on innovation and entrepreneurial activity levels, suggesting isolation may have fostered the emergence of a culture conducive to innovation, knowledge creation, and entrepreneurship.
+This research explores the effects of distance to the pre-industrial technological frontiers on comparative economic development in the course of human history.
+It establishes theoretically and empirically that distance to the frontier had a persistent non-monotonic effect on a country's pre-industrial economic development.
+In particular, advancing a novel measure of the travel time to the technological frontiers, the analysis establishes a robust persistent U-shaped relation between distance to the frontier and pre-industrial economic development across countries.
+Moreover, it demonstrates that countries, which throughout the last two millennia were relatively more distant from these frontiers, have higher contemporary levels of innovation and entrepreneurial activity, suggesting that distance from the frontier may have fostered the emergence of a culture conducive to innovation, knowledge creation, and entrepreneurship.

-Keywords: Comparative Development, Geographical Isolation, Culture and Technology, Innovation, Technological Diffusion and Imitation, Patenting Activity, Entrepreneurship
+Keywords: Comparative Development, Geographical Distance, Culture and Technology, Innovation, Technological Diffusion and Imitation, Patenting Activity, Entrepreneurship

 JEL Classification: E02, F15, F43, N10, N70, O11, O14, O31, O33, Z10